 The Board generally holds regular quarterly meetings and meets on other occasions, as necessary.
-The Board held eight regular and special meetings during 2021.
+The Board held 12 regular and special meetings during 2022.
 In addition, the independent directors met separately in executive sessions to discuss various matters, including our performance and the performance of our Executive Chair, Chief Executive Officer, and other executive officers.

 Each of the Audit Committee and the Compensation Committee schedules regular meetings to coincide with the quarterly meetings of the Board and also meets at the request of senior management or at such other times as its Chair determines.
 The Chair of each Committee, in consultation with our Secretary, sets the agendas for the meetings.
 Each committee reports to the Board on its activities at the next regularly scheduled Board meeting following its committee meetings and when appropriate.
-During 2021, the Audit Committee held five meetings, and the Compensation Committee held seven meetings.
+During 2022, the Audit Committee held six meetings, and the Compensation Committee held nine meetings.
+The Board typically conducts an annual multi-day meeting devoted to reviewing the Company's strategy, macro trends impacting our business, and other topics of interest to our directors, including relevant continuing education sessions.
+Following a pause in 2021 due to health risks and logistical constraints resulting from the Covid-19 pandemic (the "Pandemic"), the Board resumed this practice in the second quarter of 2022.

-Each of our independent directors attended all of the meetings of the Board and committees on which he or she served in 2021.
-Although we do not have a policy on director attendance at the Annual Meeting, directors are encouraged to attend, and each of our directors who was on the Board at that time attended the virtual 2021 Annual Meeting.
+Each of our independent directors attended all of the meetings of the Board and committees on which he or she served in 2022 with the exception of one independent director who was unable to attend one special meeting of the Board.
+Although we do not have a policy on director attendance at the Annual Meeting, directors are encouraged to attend, and each of our directors attended the 2022 Annual Meeting.